With directory group-to-team provisioning from your IdP, user updates will automatically sync with your Docker organizations and teams.

 You can use this format to add a user to multiple organizations.
 For example, if you want to add a user to the "backend" team in the "moby" organization as well as the "desktop" team in the "docker" organization, the format would be:

 Use the same names for the Docker teams as your group names in the IdP to prevent further configuration.
-When you sync groups, a group is created if it doesn’t already exist.
+When you sync groups, this creates a group if it doesn’t already exist.

 The following lists the supported group mapping attributes: